-At the end of my stay in South Africa this year, I went with a couple friends to Namibia on an epic road trip.
+At the end of my stay in South Africa this year, I went with a couple of friends to Namibia on an epic road trip.
 Words and pictures simply can’t describe the unique beauty of the ever-changing landscapes so I put together a video to help preserve the memories.
-Naturally it doesn’t capture the loveliness of the country, the good times or the pleasant buzz from all the wine and watermelon.
+Naturally, it doesn’t capture the loveliness of the country, the good times or the pleasant buzz from all the wine and watermelon.
 Check it out!

 Here’s the text and picture diary in case the video wasn’t enough:

-We started in Windhoek where we rented a four-wheel drive truck with two tents to sleep in on top and promptly set off to Sossusvlei.
+We started in Windhoek where we rented a four-wheel-drive truck with two tents to sleep in on top and promptly set off to Sossusvlei.
 Our number one goal was to witness the world’s highest and arguably most beautiful rustic red sand dunes set in the deep blue starry sky.
 We continued to Deadvlei to add bleach white salt pans and inky black petrified trees to the landscape.
 The park closes at sunset so you have to be willing to take a risk if you want to see Deadvlei past dark.
 Most of the pictures below are from when we went back again at sunrise the next morning.
 The two evening photos were both taken by friend and photojournalist, Gary He.

 Etosha is a game reserve surrounding the Etosha salt pan, a 4,760 square kilometer dried up lake bed.
-We spent hours upon hours on our own self safari and eventually saw a countless number of giraffes, zebras, wildebeests and most importantly, a pride of Lions walk right by our car!
+We spent hours upon hours on our own self safari and eventually saw a countless number of giraffes, zebras, wildebeest, and most importantly, a pride of Lions walk right by our car!

 Where should I go next?